ff6347/gestalten-in-code/projects/find-your-way/index.md

 ---

 The third part of the algorithm was set by an amount of circle to draw and a rule for crossing each line at least once.
-The material where selected in advance for the performers to achieve a more controlled result, where a brush and ink on rough paper.
+The material selected in advance was a brush and ink on rough paper.
+This will ensure a more controlled result at the end.

 ![](./assets/images/algo-4.png)